Terms And Conditions

 4.1 The Customer irrevocably grants the Company, or any person authorized by the Company in writing, the right to enter the Customer’s premises or any location where the Goods are reasonably believed to be stored on the Customer’s behalf.
 This access is for the purpose of inspecting or recovering the Goods and will be provided with reasonable notice.
 The Customer agrees to indemnify and hold the Company harmless for any reasonable costs associated with the removal, enforcement, or legal action required for reclaiming the Goods covered under this Agreement.

-4.2 If access to the work site is restricted—defined as having less than 1 meter of clear, level access. unable to walk upright to installation location and/or requiring the removal or relocation of items to gain entry—a charge of $140 per hour, billed in 15-minute increments, will apply.
+4.2 If access to the work site is restricted—defined as having less than 1 metre of clear, level access; an inability to walk upright to the installation location; requiring the removal or relocation of items; or where the work cannot be completed from ground level by a single person without prior arrangement—a charge of $140 per hour, billed in 15‑minute increments, will apply.
 Any necessary machinery costs will be charged at cost plus 15%.
 By accepting the quote, the Customer acknowledges that the Company is not liable for any costs associated with repairing or reinstating removed items, fixtures, or appliances.

 Common obstructions that may result in additional charges include, but are not limited to: